 Learning has no age bar.
 In the world of content marketing, the same theory could be applied.
-You may be an original thinker, but there’s no harm in learning from someone else, be it your competitor!
+You may be an original thinker, but there’s no harm to learn from competitors!

 Yes, you read it right.
 Competitors.
 There’s nothing wrong with a healthy competition, and if a competition imparts mutual knowledge, then we should welcome it with an open heart.

 If you think this is a negative thing, then it’s time you change your thoughts.
-You should not have to place yourself in the exact shoes of your competitors, but you can always learn from them.
-Try to analyze why and how they are smelling the success.
+You should not have to place yourself in the exact shoes, but you can always maintain your knowledge sharp by understanding your competition.
+Try to analyze who are your competitors and how they are smelling the success.
 Observe what they do on their social media profiles, what updates do they make on their websites and blogs, and apply the same and improvise it in your strategy.

-Below we would talk about some of the significant lessons that could be learned by observing a competitor.
+Below we would talk about some of the significant lessons of learning from competitors that will give your business a professional edge.

 1. Creating Valuable and Relevant Content